iris-hep/iris-hep.github.io/pages/docs/add_focusarea_page.md

 [project pages](https://github.com/iris-hep/iris-hep.github.io/tree/master/pages/projects),
 the [publications](https://github.com/iris-hep/iris-hep.github.io/tree/master/_data/publications)
 and [presentations listed for each team member](https://github.com/iris-hep/iris-hep.github.io/tree/master/_data/people).
+Note that each of these sections (projects, publications, presentations) will only appear if there is at least one item to be listed.

 Want to test locally before making a pull request?
 [This should work](https://jekyllrb.com/docs/)